 Date: 14 May 2018

-One of the questions opened by such a doctrine is how far to open up the claims to equivalents when the boot is on the other foot and one is considering validity of a patent.
+One of the questions opened by such a doctrine of equivalents is how far to open up the claims to equivalents when the boot is on the other foot and one is considering validity of a patent.

 This question has been considered in Generics (t/a Mylan) v Yeda Research, in which the Patents Court held that the doctrine of equivalents does not apply when assessing novelty.